microsoft/RecursiveExtractor/README.md

 | xzip | zip  |       |

 # Usage
-This this code from the Cli extracts the contents of given archive located at `options.Input` to a directory located at `options.Output`.
+This this code adapted from the Cli extracts the contents of given archive located at `options.Input` to a directory located at `options.Output` and prints the relative path of each file inside the archive.
 ```csharp
 var extractor = new Extractor();
 var extractorOptions = new ExtractorOptions()